A Definition Of SEO

 There is no magic bullet in white hat seo, at least, no secret formulas or strategies to achieve number 1 ranking in Google, Yahoo and Bing.
 There will always be those who would believe in such a thing, but it’s probably nothing more than wishful thinking.
 There is no such thing as a magic bullet, so don’t believe a company who tells you different.
 Good positions in the search engines take hard work whether it be creating a website Google likes or promoting a finished site nobody knows about to search engines and social media networks in a proper manner.

-There are tricks and tactics that are deployed by some better than others, but there are no big secrets (no “white hat” secrets anyway).
+There are a few lest talked about tricks and tactics that are deployed by some better than others to combat Google Panda, for instance, but there are no big secrets (no “white hat” secrets anyway).
 There is clever strategy, though, and creative solutions to be found to exploit opportunities uncovered by researching the niche.

 If anybody had the magic bullet, they’d have used it by now, and Google would have been on them faster than a hobo on a hot sandwich (I can say that can’t I).
 As soon as Google sees a strategy that gets results… it usually becomes ‘out with the guidelines’ and something you can be penalised for – so beware jumping on the latest fad.